Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

 The reconstruction of each $\boldmu_k$ is achieved by ``fitting'' the expectation $\boldybar_k(\boldmu_k) = [\ybar_{1,k}(\boldmu_k),\dots,\ybar_{I,k}(\boldmu_k)]\transp$ to the measurement $\boldy_k$, for example by solving the inverse problem

 with respect to $\boldmu_k$, where $\boldb_k = [b_{1,k}, \dots, b_{I,k}]\transp$, $b_{i,k} = \log \hbar_{i,k}/y_{i,k}$, is the vector of the approximated line integrals.
 This can be achieved by using an analytical method such as \ac{FBP} \cite{Natterer2001mathematics}, or by using an iterative technique \cite{gordon1970algebraic,gilbert1972iterative}.
 Unfortunately, the inverse problem~\eqref{eq:inv_prob} is ill-posed and direct inversion leads to noise amplification which is impractical for low-dose imaging.
-Moreover, the inversion relies on an idealized mathematical model that does not reflect the physics of the acquisition.
+Moreover, the inversion relies on an idealized mathematical model that does not reflect the physics of the acquisition, especially by ignoring the polychromatic nature of the X-ray spectra.